Twin Paradox of Relativity

 From page 10 of Relativity Trail:

-In relativity, as we'll later explore, photons are the maker of every relationship – the carrier of force information as well as our means for perceiving events.
-Thus time-keeping processes are photon dependent.
+As we'll later explore, photons are the maker of every relationship – the carrier of force information as well as our means for perceiving events, just as time-keeping processes are photon dependent.

 Even though the word dilatation (or dilation) is the term most commonly used for time-keeping fluctuation, it's a poor choice of word for our treatment of relativity.
 Dilatation is defined as a stretching, and is used in conjunction with the inverse of the equation we derived above, referring to the dilatation of a clock cycle, which in turn implies the slowing of a clock rate.